 It is common knowledge for any business that retaining old customers is easier than acquiring new ones.
 To succeed in the long run, everything has to be about customers, from the beginning to the end.
 So, everyone wants to be customer-centric, but how do we achieve that?
 Well, the answer lies with Customer Relationship Management, better known as CRM.
 Go through our post and learn about the Top 7 CRM Trends.

 CRM is a collective term used for ay technique that might be used for targeting, retaining, acquiring, analyzing and collaborating with the customers.
 CRM is fast getting adopted by most firms that want to be seen as the true model of “customer-first”.

 In a constant state of improvement, there are new trends seen in CRM every year.
-Not only have these trends signified the improvements done in the present, but can also dictate the rules of the market in the future.
-Let's take a look at the top 7 CRM trends giving us a sneak peek into the future:
+Not only have these CRM trends signified the improvements done in the present, but can also dictate the rules of the market in the future.
+Let’s take a look at the top 7 CRM trends giving us a sneak peek into the future:

-1. Social CRM
+1. Social CRM:

 Social media is now the backbone of many technologies while spawning much more.
 Yet, CRM has been woefully ignorant of the power of social media.
 This is beginning to change now.

 Businesses are taking social media influence and sentiment analysis as mainstream processes to harness the power of social media.
-On one hand, social media marketing is helping to reach out more people, while on the contrary, social media optimization and gamification are bolstering the brand image in the market.
+On one hand, social media marketing is helping to reach out to more people, while on the contrary, social media optimization and gamification are bolstering the brand image in the market.

 The biggest incentive for CRM to jump into social media would be customer support.
 A simple plugin in social media platforms for customer support can boost the customer support services of any business.

-2. Vertical solutions
+2. Vertical Solutions:

 In broader terms, enterprise CRM solutions come under two categories – horizontal solutions that apply to a significant portion of industries, and vertical solutions that apply to the processes specific to a single industry.